federicociner/mac-dotfiles/README.md

 Install git by running `brew install git` and then clone this repository.
 Once that step is completed, set your current directory as the root of the repository and run the following scripts:

-- `./homebrew/basic.sh` to install the basic utilities and programs that I use on all of my macOS environments, both personal and work
+- `./homebrew/core.sh` to install the basic utilities and programs that I use on all of my macOS environments, both personal and work.
-- `./homebrew/personal.sh` to install additional applications on personal machines that do not have some sort of remote management setup, which is common on company-issued MacBooks
+- `./homebrew/apps.sh` to install additional applications.

 ### Import iTerm2 profiles